 Modern and Contemporary

 Students interested in modern and contemporary European and American art work with Professors Judith Rohrer (Modern and Contemporary Architecture) and Todd Cronan (Modern and Contemporary).
-Modernist students are encouraged to further develop their expertise and critical skills in collateral fields of the humanities.
-The High Museum of Art, the Atlanta Contemporary Art Center, and the Carlos Museum have collections, exhibitions, and programs of interest.
+Students interested in African art from the nineteenth century to the present or from earlier periods work with Professor Susan Elizabeth Gagliardi.
+Students in all of these fields are encouraged to develop their expertise and critical skills in collateral areas of the humanities as well as through regular participation in interdisciplinary seminars and other forums on campus.
+Collections, exhibitions, and programs at the High Museum of Art, Atlanta Contemporary Art Center, and Carlos Museum offer additional opportunities for intellectual exploration and professional development.

 Students interested in the history of western architecture may pursue this subject by studying with Professors Wescoat, Pastan, McPhee, and Rohrer.
 Courses in CAD (Computer Aided Design) are occasionally taught in the department and students are encouraged to take advantage of the Architectural Library and Lecture Series at nearby Georgia Tech.
 During the summers there are opportunities for graduate students to serve as Teaching Assistants and Apprentice Archaeologists in departmental programs in France, Italy, Spain, and Greece, as well as internships closer to home at the Atlanta Preservation Center and at the Georgia Trust for Historic Preservation.

 The doctoral program aims at preparing students to be productive scholars and effective teachers.
 The program is designed to take five or six years, depending on the student's preparation.
 The requirements for the Ph.D. are: